Tarzan Goto: Post-FMW career (1995–2018)

-After leaving FMW, Goto wrestled throughout the Japanese indies, including one-night returns to AJPW in 2001 and 2002.
+After leaving FMW, Goto wrestled throughout the Japanese indies.
 He also contested two matches for Extreme Championship Wrestling in July 1996 at the Heat Wave event, defeating Axl Rotten both nights.
 Goto also worked for International Wrestling Association of Japan from 1995 to 1999.
+Goto returned to one-night returns to AJPW in 2001 and 2002.
 In 1995, he formed Super FMW, which lasted from 1995 to 1998 in its first run and from 2009 to 2018 in its second run.
-His last match to date was on December 9, 2018, teaming with Reina Ayukawa and defeating Taro Ramen and Sase in a Caribbean Barbed wire Thumbtacks Death Match.
+His last match to date was on December 9, 2018, teaming with Reina Ayukawa defeating Taro Ramen and Sase in a Caribbean Barbed wire Thumbtacks Death Match.
 It would also end up being the very last show for Super FMW, although another show was originally scheduled for November 10, 2019, but due to poor ticket sales, it was rescheduled to March 29, 2020.
 Unfortunately, the show would be canceled due to COVID-19 and Super FMW quietly folded.